MarkoMlakar/openfeature-dynatrace/README.md

 2. **Static JSON Provider** - Feature flags loaded from a static JSON file
 3. **Flagd Provider** - Feature flags served from a flagd instance running in Docker which can be toggled with a button click

-   All the flag changes are being reported to Dynatrace with the use of OpenTelemetry.

 ## Project Structure

 - `src/components/` - React components for each provider